How Age Influences MODY Diabetes Onset?

 Although MODY is primarily genetic, environmental and lifestyle factors can influence the timing of its onset and the severity of symptoms.

-Age often correlates with specific environmental exposures and lifestyle habits, which can either delay or accelerate the manifestation of MODY.
+Age often correlates with specific environmental exposures and lifestyle habits such as sedentary behavior, which can either delay or accelerate the manifestation of MODY.

 Childhood and Adolescence: